Ted Bundy (film): Plot

-In 1974, Theodore "Ted" Robert Bundy is a student at the Seattle University School of Law who has a long-term girlfriend, Lee, and works part-time at a local crisis center.
+In 1974, Theodore "Ted" Robert Bundy is a student at the Seattle University School of Law who has a long-term girlfriend, Lee, and works part-time at a crisis center nearing campus.
 Unbeknown to his family and friends, however, Ted is a sadistic sociopath who engages in stalking, voyeurism, and petty theft.
 Ted builds up the courage to commit his first lust murder, killing one of his hotline callers and violating her corpse.
 He then habitually breaks into the homes of his young, female victims, or lures them to his car by faking disabilities or by impersonating a police officer.
 Ted then incapacitates and abducts his victims, drives them to a strategic location where escape is impossible, and rapes and murders them.
 Ted eludes the authorities because he has extensive knowledge of law enforcement and legal tactics from school, including his ability to avoid fitting offender profiles.
 Law enforcement authorities, however, have Ted's facial composites and have learned his nickname from witnesses.

-In 1975, at Murray, Utah, one of Ted's intended victims, Tina Gabler, escapes from his moving car and is rescued by another driver.
+In 1975, at Murray, Utah, Ted catches 18-year-old Tina Gabler, however, she escapes from his moving car and is rescued by another driver.
 Two months later, based on Tina's description of his car, a Utah Highway Patrol officer stops and arrests Ted.
 In Ted's trunk, the state police find his rape kit.
 Tina testifies against Ted at his trial, where he is convicted of kidnapping.
 Authorities are alerted about Ted; they investigate his further and soon determine he is the serial killer they are looking for.
 Ted tells Lee charges are being brought against him for multiple murders, but says investigators lack hard evidence and that he will never be convicted.
 At this point, Lee realizes Ted is guilty and ends their relationship.